tlenex/node-busmq/README.md

 * `redis` -  specified the redis servers to connect to.
 Can be a string or an array of string urls.
 A valid url has the form `redis://<host_or_ip>[:port]`.
 * `federate` - an object defining federation options:
-  * `server` -  an http/https server object to listen for incoming federation connections. if undefined then federation server will not be open.
-Do not perform listen - the bus will do it for you.
+  * `server` -  an http/https server object to listen for incoming federation connections. if undefined then federation server will not be open
   * `path` - the path within the server to accept federation requests on
   * `urls` - an array of urls of the form `http[s]://<ip-or-host>[:port]` of other bus instances that this bus can federate to. default is an empty array.
   * `poolSize` - the number of web sockets to keep open and idle at all times to federated bus instances. default is 10.